ProfJordan/ProfJordan/README.md

 My career has been diverse and exciting.
 After managing a photo department and dabbling as a tattoo apprentice, I discovered my true calling lies in creative design and computer science.
 I honed my skills in Media Design Technology, mastering programming and graphic design.

 As a freelancer, I tackled projects in graphic design and web development, and managed my own small printing shop.
 Eventually, I joined an agency as a senior lead graphic designer.
-For five years, I crafted marketing, promotional, and advertising content for a company that presented national tours, Broadway shows, and concerts worldwide.
+For five years, I crafted marketing, promotional, and advertising content for a company that produced & presented live entertainment, national tours, Broadway shows, and concerts worldwide.

 Following a company split, I established my own creative design studio, Pinebee Creative, serving a broad range of clients from small non-profits to major corporations.

+### 🧑‍💻 Employment
+I am currently working full-time filling multiple roles as an app & web developer, graphic designer, email marketer, video editor & database manager for a small 6 person collective vegan food justice organization.

 ### 👨‍🏫 Teaching & Sharing Knowledge
-When I'm not working with clients, I teach Web Development & Graphic Design as an adjunct professor.
+When I'm not working with clients, I teach Web Development & Graphic Design part-time as an adjunct professor.
 This role has been a fantastic avenue to stay current with industry standards and mentor the next generation of designers and developers.

 ### 🏆 Accolades
 I'm proud of the recognition my work has received, earning numerous awards in design competitions.